“How poor are they that have not patience!

 Although easier said than done, patience truly simplifies every other problem emerging in a new relationship and is thus, a virtue that people should resort to whenever they see things falling apart due to impatience.
 It does take some adjustments and a calm mind to practice patience, but we should remain focused on working towards it and practising it better.

 Just reading doesn’t help?
 Want more effective solutions?
 No worries.
 Download the Evolve App and you’ll surely find better ways to deal with your impatience issues.
 Hope you have a great relationship ahead!

 Damayanti Dubey is a final year English major at Loreto College, Kolkata.
-She is a writer by passion and loves to indulge in them, especially English, Bengali, and Urdu.
-She aims to explore all of their intricacies and nuances.
+She is a writer by passion and loves to indulge in languages, especially English, Bengali, and Urdu.
+She aims at exploring all of their intricacies and nuances.
 Damayanti is a disciple of Padma Bhushan Pandit Ajoy Chakraborty and is a national scholar of Indian classical music.
 She has always believed that a sound mind, free from the clutches of regressive and negative thoughts is the key to living a healthy life and makes efforts to promote mental wellness through the power of her words.

 Damayanti believes in thinking beyond boundaries.